kosirm/mindmap-writer/mindscribble/dev/002I-SMART-CLEANUP-DONE.md

 - Main layout updated to use unified store for save operations and command context
 - File save functionality simplified to use unified store only
 - Command context now tracks unified store dirty state
+- MindmapCore updated to use store mode pattern with getStore() helper
+- Added missing selection methods (addToSelection, removeFromSelection) to unified store
+- Mindmap core functionality preserved with proper store switching
+- All documentStore references replaced with getStore() calls
+- Node operations (move, side change, reorder) updated to use unified pattern
+- Selection management simplified with consistent store access
+- MindmapContextMenu.vue migrated to unified store only - removed all legacy store imports and conditionals
+- D3MindmapView.vue migrated to unified store only - updated view switching and node access
+- D3ConceptMapView.vue migrated to unified store only - updated view switching and node access